 Fresh out of college, Krysten wanted to search for what life can offer her.
 She declined a job offer and skipped the opportunity to take up law.
 “Both opportunities just didn’t feel right.
 I was looking for something more,” she says matter-of-factly.

-Krysten graduated from the College of Mass Communication in the University of the Philippines Diliman.
+Krysten graduated from the College of Mass Communication at the University of the Philippines Diliman.
 She believes her education plays a significant role in the way she travels today.
 “I’ve always been taught back in college to step down the ivory tower, which is why I view this travel experience as more than just a leisurely trip.”

 Outside of university, Krysten still brings her background in journalism wherever she goes.
 More than sightseeing, Krysten educates herself on the struggles of people from the different countries she visits.
 “We normally don’t see (this) in travel guides, travel blogs or travel videos.”